dejac001/desorption/README.md

 History
 =======
-MCCCS-MN source code was taken from https://github.com/SiepmannGroup/desorption on 6/3/2020.
+* MCCCS-MN source code was taken from https://github.com/SiepmannGroup/desorption on 6/3/2020.
-CMakeLists.txt was taken from https://github.com/SiepmannGroup/VLE-Validation on 6/3/2020.
+* CMakeLists.txt was taken from https://github.com/SiepmannGroup/VLE-Validation on 6/3/2020.

 Contributing
 ============
 We are actively looking for contributors!
+A good way to get started is to check out the [Issues](https://github.com/MCCCS-X/MCCCS-X/issues), especially the ones labelled **Good First Issue**.

 Road Map
 ========